 This leads to your biggest problem: the codependent relationship that you have with your fears.
 If you’re codependent, fear needs you to exist and you need fear to have an existence.
 I spent the majority of my life acting from a place of fear.
 And as scary as taking the necessary action to have my own back was, I ended up meeting my soulmate.

 I realized that I was the only one who knew all of my secrets; the only one who had been there through everything.

-If that’s not the definition of a soul mate, I don’t know what is.
+If that’s not the definition of a best friend and a soulmate, I’m not sure what is.